Hedgehog defence

 American soldiers taking up defensive positions in the Ardennes during the Battle of the Bulge.

 The hedgehog defence is a military tactic in which a defending force creates multiple mutually supporting strongpoints ("hedgehogs") in a defence in depth, designed to sap the strength and break the momentum of an attack.
 The hedgehogs are designed to be both strong in defence, and thus expensive for an attacker to assault, and capable of mounting counterattacks.
 The intention is that the attacker will instead bypass them.
 This will divide his front, expose his forward units to enfilading fire as they pass between hedgehogs followed by attack from the rear when they have passed them, and leave his rear echelons and lines of communication open to counterattack.

 Description

 In warfare, it is a military tactic to defend against a mobile armoured attack, or blitzkrieg.
 The defenders deploy in depth in heavily fortified positions suitable for all-around defence.
 The attackers can penetrate between the "hedgehogs", but each position continues to fight on when it is surrounded.
 That keeps large numbers of attacking troops tied up, attacking the well-defended strongpoints, and it allows the defenders to counterattack against the units that bypass the strongpoints with their own armored reserves, by cutting them off from their supporting elements.

+Battle of Laupen

+The Bernese/Swiss army used the hedgehog formation against a Freiburg force at the Battle of Laupen in 1339.